 The owners of these websites didn’t get back to me with permission to share their images.
-So, you’ll have to click to the website to see the tiny homestead layouts yourself.
-It just shows that there are many ways to improve your self-sufficiency through homesteading even in a small space!
+So, you’ll have to click on the website to see the tiny homestead layouts yourself.
+It just shows that there are many ways to improve your self-sufficiency through homesteading, even in a small space!

 - Backyard farm layouts (1/2 to 3 acres) at weedemandreap.com

 - 1-acre urban permaculture design at milkwood.net

 - 2 ¼ acre homestead design at byexample.net (okay, this one isn’t under 1 acre, but I thought to include it anyway!)

 The Myth that You Need a Lot of Land to Be Self-Sufficient

 Before starting my homesteading journey, I thought I’d need a lot of land to achieve any degree of self-sufficiency.
 Then I started researching homesteading and visiting homesteads too.
 I was amazed at what was being done — even on the rooftops of city homes, in apartments, and in tiny backyards.